 Serious Traffic Offenses

 However, it’s possible to get in very serious trouble while driving.
-Some traffic offenses can lead to dramatically higher fines, and even jail time.
-While you may feel comfortable representing yourself on a speeding ticket, these serious traffic offense carry significant consequences.
+Some traffic offenses can lead to dramatically higher fines and even jail time.
+While you may feel comfortable representing yourself on a speeding ticket, these serious traffic offenses carry significant consequences.

 Most traffic offenses do not rise to the level of a criminal offense.
-Speeding, running a stop light and failure to signal a lane change are mere infractions.
+Speeding, running a stop light, and failing to signal a lane change are mere infractions.

 Other traffic offenses, however, can lead to hefty fines and even time in jail.
-Some common ones include:
+Some common criminal traffic offenses include:

 Drag Racing (Iowa Code 321.278): Drag racing means using a public road or highway to race in a contest or exhibit speed.
 It is illegal to both be a drag racer and to in any way aid or abet drag racing.
-It is a simple misdemeanor that may lead to up to 30 days in jail and a fine from $65 to $625.
+Motor vehicle speed contests or exhibitions of speed are defined as one or more persons competing in speed more than the applicable speed limit in vehicles on public streets or highways.The crime of drag racing is a simple misdemeanor that may lead to up to 30 days in jail and a fine from $65 to $625.
+More serious charges can be brought if anyone is injured as a result of the drag racing.

 Eluding or Attempting to Elude Pursuing Law Enforcement Vehicle (Iowa Code 321.279): It is a serious misdemeanor, with penalties of up to a year in prison and fines from $315 to $1,875, to flee or elude or attempt to flee or elude a police officer.
 This charge is defined as willfully failing to stop one the police officer turns his or her flashing lights on and/or sounds the siren.